-In early 1925, Harry installed Gulf gas pumps at his store and by the end of the year had built a protective canopy for his gas customers.
-Further research is being done to discover how long the gas pumps existed but several folks who later attended school at the building recall they were gone by the late 1940s.
+In early 1925, Harry installed gas pumps at his store and by the end of the year had built a protective canopy for his gas customers.
+Further research is being done to discover how long the gas pumps existed but several folks who later attended school at the building recall they were gone by the mid-1940s.

-Hartland Hardware Store with Gas Pump Canopy – Unknown year
+Hartland Hardware Store with Gas Pumps & Canopy

 Beginning with the Fall Term of 1943, two of the upstairs rooms were rented to the Hartland School Department for 4th & 5th grade classes due to over crowding at the Pleasant Street School and the sub-sequential closing of Fullers Corner School in West Hartland that same Fall.
 Those grade students attended classes here until the new Hartland Consolidated School on Elm Street opened in 1950.
 Entrance to the school rooms was from the Mill Street side of the building.